Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

 #### Tests User Story
 + I deleted my recipe but I forgot to unfavorite it.
-Now I want to remove it from my profile page. <!-- Tests delete button for favorites/recents in profile -->
+Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections. <!-- Tests delete button for favorites/recents in profile -->

 #### Expectation(s):
 1. The button that removes a recipe from **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** functions properly.